nonamebelike/semaphore-trusted-setup-ceremony/README.md

 phase2cli auth
 ```
 * This will prompt you to open a browser and visit [https://github.com/login/device](https://github.com/login/device)
 * Copy the provided auth code in terminal and paste in the auth page .
-Click "Authorize ethstorage" to continue.
+Click "Authorize" to continue.

 ---